jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 _The arrow shown in the above diagram does **not** represent an actual transaction on-chain.
 The lock is managed by the processor.
 If I try to create a transaction which would bring my balance below 3500 USDC, the processor will refuse to co-sign that transaction.
 This effectively locks 3500 USDC in the account.
 This method of locking is key to safenet's speed (creating the lock on-chain would require waiting for transactions to finalize)._

-_You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to co-sign any transactions and holding my account hostage"?
+_You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to co-sign any transactions and holding my account hostage?"
 I'll explain the solution for that later._

 **Step 4**: The processor delivers the 1 ETH to my account on Base, fulfilling the intent.